spendyaala/hands-on-labs-aws-dms-redis/Labs/lab3/README.md

 * Create an AWS DMS endpoint that points to MySQL database server
 * Test endpoint Connection

+## Premise
+In order to migrate your database from your transactional system to Redis, you would need AWS DMS( Data Migration Service).
+In this exercise, you are going to create an AWS DMS ( Data Migration Service) Replication instance and establish a connection from DMS service to your source system MySQL database.
+To do this, you need to define an endpoint for your source system and test the connectivity between your DMS instance and the MySql database server endpoint.

 ## Creating AWS DMS Replication instance
 1. Its time to login into your AWS Web Console.
 Make sure you choose the right region of your choice.
 In this case, I chose us-west-2 (Oregon)